jessepav/lacygoill-wiki-backup/shell/environment.md

 code, because of our initial guard.

 (*) It's the only explanation I can find.
-But it's a temporary child, because we  can't see this relationship in `$ pstree -s -p $$`, when we're inside the terminal started by pressing Super-j.
+But it's a temporary child, because we  can't see this relationship in `$ pstree -lsp $$`, when we're inside the terminal started by pressing Super-j.
 I think that the terminal is quickly reparented to the session leader (`$ upstart` atm) after the fork of `$ xbindkeys` dies.